vivek3931/Scholara-Collective/README.md

 ## Project Overview

-**Scholara Collective** (formerly PaperPal) is an open-source platform designed to empower students globally by providing free, organized access to a vast array of academic resources.
+**Scholara Collective** (formerly Scholara Collective) is an open-source platform designed to empower students globally by providing free, organized access to a vast array of academic resources.
 It addresses the critical need for accessible and well-structured study materials, fostering a collaborative community where students can share and improve learning resources.

 ### Problem Statement